Dingxi Gansu, China Travel Guide

 Public buses are a cost-effective choice for local transportation.
 Taxis and ride-sharing provide faster, more direct options.
 Embrace mobile payment for ease.

 For unique exploration, walking and bicycle sharing reveal hidden charms, but always put safety first awareness with local traffic.
-Consider a private car for enhanced comfort if mobility is a concern.
+An option is a private car for enhanced comfort if mobility is a concern.